Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Method

 In addition, $\sigma_c$ is obviously non-negative and monotonic according to its definition.
-Therefore, by applying a greedy approach that iteratively selects the node bringing the maximum gain to $\sigma_c$ into the seed set $S$, it will hold $\sigma_c(S)\ge(1-1/e)\cdot OPT$~\cite{kempe} with $OPT$ denoting the optimal result.
+Therefore, by applying a greedy approach that iteratively adds the node bringing the maximum gain {\em w.r.t} $\sigma_c$ to $S$, it will hold $\sigma_c(S)\ge(1-1/e)\cdot OPT$ \citep{kempe} with $OPT$ denoting the optimal result.